nathannbui/iOS101.Prework/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button ✅
+- [ ] Users see a screen with three labels and a button ✅
 - [ ] Tapping the button changes the screen color to a random color ✅

 ## Some ideas to improve the app: